 Source: United Nations, World Urbanization Prospects 2018.

 The geography of cities underlines a strong propensity to locate along the coastline, a pattern associated with several factors.
-Many coastal areas, particularly deltas, are alluvial plains prone to agriculture and, therefore, for population concentrations.
-Coastal access is associated with access to trade networks, which historically played an important role as maritime transportation was the least expensive to trade over long distances.
-The growth of transoceanic trade from the 16th century allowed for the setting of colonial gateways along the coastline of the Americas, Africa, and Oceania.
-It incited a rebalancing of the urban balance from the hinterland to the coast, a process that expanded in the 20th century with the surge in international trade and containerization.
+Many coastal areas, particularly deltas, are alluvial plains suitable for agriculture and, therefore, for population concentrations.
+Coastal access is associated with access to trade networks, which historically played an important role as maritime transportation was the least expensive for trade over long distances.
+The growth of transoceanic trade from the 16th century allowed for the setting up of colonial gateways along the coastline of the Americas, Africa, and Oceania.
+It stimulated a rebalancing of the urban balance from the hinterland to the coast, a process that expanded in the 20th century with the surge in international trade and containerization.

 Of the 513 cities having a population above 1 million in 2015, 271 (52.8%) were located less than 100 km from a coastline.
 This accounts for 59.4% of the global urban population.
 This pattern is representative of a high level of concentration of urban activities.